Sugar Skull Tattoos

 In the image, Mary appears to be of mixed European and Indigenous descent.

-While she is the mother of the Christian god, many of the symbols of the picture are from the old religions and local traditions that were practiced on that hill.
+While she is the mother of the Christian god, many of the symbols of the picture are from the old beliefs and local traditions that were practiced on that hill.

 For the Indigenous people who were forced to assimilate to Catholicism, the image was one of hope and protection for their people and their legacy.

-Pairing the Virgin of Guadalupe with a sugar skull is a powerful image because Dia De Los Meurtos was a celebration that the Spaniards tried to put an end to with no avail.
+Pairing the Mother of Guadalupe with a sugar skull is a powerful image because Dia De Los Meurtos was a celebration that the Spaniards tried to put an end to with no avail.

-These Virgin Mary sugar skulls may also represent Santa Muerte, a death deity in Mexican culture.
+These Blessed Mother sugar skulls may also represent Santa Muerte, a deity in Mexican culture.

 She is a skeleton woman, a grim reaper type who holds a scythe and a globe.

-The globe represents the totality of death: something we all have in common.
+The globe represents the totality of the final exit: something we all have in common.

 The scythe can represent “cutting through” negativity.

-She is often depicted similarly to the Virgin Mary, which angers some.
+She is often depicted similarly to the Blessed Mother, which angers some.

-Santa Muerte is solely embraced as a folk saint, prayed to by many but officially rejected by the Catholic Church.
+Santa Muerte is solely embraced as a folk saint, prayed to by many but officially rejected by the church.

 Her followers say she is misunderstood and a source for good.